Respiratory system - Colds and ‘Flu (viral infections)

 Indigestion

-Chilli (if tolerated) and watercress – encourage digestive
+Chilli (if tolerated) and watercress – encourage digestive juices.

 Pineapple – helps protein digestion.

-Linseed and oats – are rich in mucilage, which soothes the
+Linseed and oats – are rich in mucilage, which soothes the digestive

-digestive tract.
+tract.

-Ginger and cinnamon – have a warming effect and help relieve
+Ginger and cinnamon – have a warming effect and help relieve colicky

-colicky pain.
+pain.

-Asparagus – helps to relieve sluggish digestion by speeding
+Asparagus – helps to relieve sluggish digestion by speeding the

-the emptying of the stomach.
+emptying of the stomach.

 Gastroenteritis

-Garlic, live yoghurt, bilberries, cranberries and cold pressed
+Garlic, live yoghurt, bilberries, cranberries and cold pressed honey

-honey – all have antibacterial effects.
+– all have antibacterial effects.

-Peptic ulcers
+Peptic

 Raw cabbage and cooked green plantain – help to heal ulcers.

 Cold pressed manuka honey and live yoghurt (with Lb.
-Acidophilus)
+Acidophilus) counter

-counter Heliobacter pylori bacteria.
+Heliobacter pylori bacteria.

-Shellfish, pumpkin seeds and other zinc rich foods – help
+Shellfish, pumpkin seeds and other zinc rich foods – help with

-with wound healing.
+wound healing.

-Oats, pulses, apples, linseed, sunflower seeds, blackcurrants,
+Oats, pulses, apples, linseed, sunflower seeds, blackcurrants, blackberries

-blackberries and raspberries – are high in soluble fibre,
+and raspberries – are high in soluble fibre, which may help to

-which may help to discourage ulcer recurrence.
+discourage ulcer recurrence.

 Gallstones

-Artichokes, chicory and dandelion leaves – stimulate bile
+Artichokes, chicory and dandelion leaves – stimulate bile production

-production to dilute cholesterol and calcium.
+to dilute cholesterol and calcium.

-Oats, pulses, vegetables and fruit – are rich in soluble
+Oats, pulses, vegetables and fruit – are rich in soluble fibre

-fibre and help control bloodsugar rises after eating.
+and help control bloodsugar rises after eating.

-Bones and Joints - Osteoporosis
+and Joints

-Milk yoghurt and hard cheese – are the richest sources of
+Milk yoghurt and hard cheese – are the richest sources of calcium

-calcium and easily absorbed.
+and easily absorbed.

-Tofu, fish with bones, almonds and green leafy vegetables –
+Tofu, fish with bones, almonds and green leafy vegetables – are

-are the best non-dairy sources of calcium.
+the best non-dairy sources of calcium.

-Oily fish –is the main food source of vitamin D, which is
+Oily fish –is the main food source of vitamin D, which is needed

-needed for calcium absorption.
+for calcium absorption.

-Soya protein foods – contain phytoestrogens, which help
+Soya protein foods – contain phytoestrogens, which help to boost

-to boost bone density.
+bone density.

 Gout